zlatangoralija/nsoft-task/readme.md

 git clone https://github.com/Laradock/laradock.git
 ```

-Afther that navigate to laradock folder, which includes all pre-configured and pre-packaged Docker Images.
+After that navigate to "laradock" folder, which includes all pre-configured and pre-packaged Docker Images.
 ```
 cd laradock
 ```

-Sinc all Docker Images all pre-configured, you just have to specify which containers you need to run, in this case:
+Since all Docker Images all pre-configured, you just have to specify which containers you need to run, in this case:
 - MySQL,
 - RabbitMQ,
 - apache2,
 - phpmyadmin

-One more thing you have to do before running containers, is to rename the laradock/env-example to .env, and enter your same database configuration again:
+One more thing you have to do before running containers, is to rename the `laradock/env-example` to `.env`, and enter your same database configuration again:
 ```
 MYSQL_VERSION=5.7
 MYSQL_DATABASE=your_database_name